 According to court documents, Sternad reported to the FEC that he made loans to his campaign in the amount of $63,801, when he knew that he had actually loaned fewer than $300.
 In total, Sternad accepted over $70,000 in misreported campaign contributions.

-Judge Rosenbaum set sentencing for May 31, 2013 at 10:00 a.m.
-At sentencing, Sternad faces a maximum penalty of five years in prison and a fine up to $250,000 on each count.
+At sentencing, scheduled for May 31, 2013, Sternad faces a maximum penalty of five years in prison and a fine up to $250,000 on each count.

 The case is being prosecuted by Senior Litigation Counsel Thomas J. Mulvihill of the U.S. Attorney’s Office for the Southern District of Florida and Richard C. Pilger, Director of the Election Crimes Branch of the Criminal Division’s Public Integrity Section.